sam-goodwin/punchcard/docs/6-stream-processing.md

 # Stream Processing and Event Sources

-Punchcard also has the concept of `Stream` data structures, which feel like in-memory streams/arrays/lists because of its chainable API, including operations such as `map`, `flatMap`, `filter` and `collect`.
+Punchcard has the concept of `Stream` data structures, which feel like in-memory streams/arrays/lists because of its chainable API, including operations such as `map`, `flatMap`, `filter` and `collect`.
 These operations fluidly create chains of Lambda Functions and [Event Sources](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html).

 Data structures that implement `Stream` are: `SNS.Topic`, `SQS.Queue`, `Kinesis.Stream`, `Firehose.DeliveryStream` and `Glue.Table`.
 Let's look at some examples of how powerful this flow can be.